DocsAdvanced guidesError Handling

 } catch (error) {

-if (error.statusCode === 401) {
+if (error instanceof LomiApiError && error.statusCode === 401) {

-// Check common authentication issues
+// Check common issues:

 if (!process.env.LOMI_API_KEY) {